Ethical statement for PRO-ACT

 The time at which an assessment was taken (a record was created) is listed as the assessment’s delta.
 Delta is given as days from the trial onset (Screening visit’s date).
 A negative delta indicates events occurring before the official beginning of the trial.

-How to use the data dictionary
+How to use the data file

 Beyond the SubjectID, the data files contain different assessments and their respective results including value, unit of measurement, and delta (time in days from trial onset to the date when the assessment was made).
 You can identify these variables through the column name in the data file.